The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Results

+Fig. \ref{fig:tcp_extra} shows that the tumour extinction has a higher probability as $\alpha$ increases, confirming once again that a higher viral burst is associated to a more effective treatment.
+For $\alpha$ high enough the probability is very close to one, meaning that in practice we can always expect tumour extinction; such values however are probably beyond the biologically meaningful range.
+It is also interesting to observe that the eradication of the infection is much more common and could be associated either to the eradication of the full tumour (for high values of $\alpha$) or to the total failure of the treatment (for low values of $\alpha$).

-Our results show that, at least in principle, the virotherapy may cause a complete tumour remission if the viral infection is extremely effective; it remains an open question how to translate this in a clinical settings.
-We remark that for such low cell densities the immune clearance of the surviving cells could facilitate tumour extinction; on the other hand, an early immune response may hinder the infection and lead to an overall decrease of the therapy effectiveness, as discussed in Ref. \cite{morselli24}.
+Our results show that, at least in principle, virotherapy may cause a complete tumour remission if the viral infection is extremely effective; this is interesting, but it remains an open question how to translate it in a clinical settings.
+We remark that, for such low cell densities, the immune clearance of the surviving cells could facilitate tumour extinction; on the other hand, an early immune response may hinder the infection and lead to an overall decrease of the therapy effectiveness, as discussed in Ref. \cite{morselli24}.